pizzadotdoggo/pizzadotdoggo/README.md

  ★ If I don't respond/INT on Ponytown I am most likely offtab feel free to W2I **unless** stated otherwise or if another statement in my ponies name is contrary!

-★ ALSO I LOVE CUDDLES ON PT, So like- Please I beg you
+★ Also C+H if ya want (AS IN PLEASE DO-)

-★ If ya wanna friend me on PT just ask!
+★ If ya wanna friend me on just ask!
 Because I have my friend reqs disabled.
 (I won't friend ppl I just met/haven't spent time with though!!)

 </details>